 The second conference was very different, as we were encouraged to sit with those from our company so we could have deeper discussion about how we could take the ideas from the conference and bring them back to our organization.
 I felt this was more productive and helpful, as it did allow my group to engage in meaningful discussions about the sessions we’d attended.

 Conferences have many purposes, but I sometimes feel like the organizers and presenters do not accommodate for differences in personality type.
 While I’m sure the extroverts in the room love it, I hope I never have to rub the back of the stranger sitting next to me again.
 This kind of thing can be torture for the introvert.

 Sometime in the future I would like to put on a conference just for introverts.
-While the introverts would still have to leave their offices to attend the conference, my introvert conference would encompass more deep conversations and less shallow-types of activities.
+My introvert conference would encompass more deep conversations and less shallow-types of activities.
 See you there!